kej715/DtCyber/NOS2.8.7/README.md

 See [UMass Mailer](#mailer) for details.
 - `make_ds_tape` (alias `mdt`) : creates a new deadstart tape that includes products installed by `install_product`.
+- `modopl` : applies all local modifications to the NOS system source library, `OPL871`.
+This command is particularly useful when new operating system modifications have been added to the DtCyber repository, and you want to update a previously installed system to include them.
 - `njf_configure` (alias `njfc`) : applies the NJE topology definition and customized configuration parameters to the system.
 See [Network Job Entry](#nje) for details.
 - `reconfigure` (alias `rcfg`) : applies all customized system configuration